-In connection with the Private Placement Transaction in January 2004, the Company issued warrants to buy 228,565 shares of common stock.
+In connection with a private placement transaction in January 2004, the Company issued warrants to buy 228,565 shares of common stock.
 These warrants may be exercised at \$8.83 per share at any time up to January 15, 2009.
 Under the fair value method, the value of these warrants at the date of issuance was nominal and, accordingly, no value has been assigned to them.

-In connection with the Private Placement Transactions in March and May 2003, the Company issued warrants to buy 2,841,072 shares of common stock.
-These warrants may be exercised at \$0.70 per share at any time up to September 12, 2008 with respect to 857,141 warrants and November 14, 2008 with respect to 1,983,931 warrants.
+In connection with private placement transactions in March and May 2003, the Company issued warrants to buy 2,841,072 shares of common stock.
+These warrants were permitted to be exercised at \$0.70 per share at any time up to September 12, 2008 with respect to 857,141 warrants and November 14, 2008 with respect to 1,983,931 warrants.
 Under the fair value method, the value of these warrants at the date of issuance was determined using the Black-Scholes option-pricing model with the following assumptions: risk free interest rate of 3.5%, volatility of 116% and expected lives of four years.
-The proceeds from the Private Placement Transactions allocable to the warrants was \$1.4 million which was recorded as a component of Additional Paid-in Capital, and was determined based on the relative fair values of the debt securities issued and warrants granted.
+The proceeds from these two transactions allocable to the warrants was \$1.4 million which was recorded as a component of Additional Paid-in Capital, and was determined based on the relative fair values of the debt securities issued and warrants granted.
+No such warrants are currently issued or outstanding.